theCocoonStudio/react-three-resize-helper/README.md

 Because the three.js camera is defined with a vertical fov, the scene will always show the same thing in the vertical axis.
 This is different from traditional design with markdown and stylesheets that is based on vertical overflows and scroll.

-For this reason, aspect breakpoints are better suited for these purpose.
+For this reason, aspect breakpoints are better suited for these purposes.

 See [here](https://www.izzyerlich.com/blog/responsive-3d-design) for background information.